ymc-thzi/clickspark.js/README.md

 # Install

-- Installation with <a href="http://bower.io">bower.io</a>: Packagename "clickspark"
+- Installation with <a href="http://bower.io">bower.io</a>: packagename "clickspark"
 `$ bower install clickspark`

 - Manual installation: copy and link the file clickspark.min.js to your project